sean-stimpson/PracticumTempRepo/README.md

 # Automated Appointment Scheduler

-The Automated Appointment Scheduler application allows businesses to connect with their clients through an only portal.
+The Automated Appointment Scheduler application allows businesses to connect with their clients through an online portal.
 Businesses are able <br/>
 to register with the website, set up a schedule, and receive appointments from clients.
 Clients are able to login to the website and choose which businesses<br/>
 to set up appointments with and manage those appointments.